reuschi/smart-photo-frame/README.md

 New mails should be moved automatically to this subfolder or sorted out by an inbox rule.\
 If you want to use Gmail as your mail provider, as I did, you need to activate the Two-Factor-Authentication (2FA) and create an App Password in the security configuration of your Google account.
 Then you can use your mail address ...@gmail.com in combination with your App Password as the login data in the config file.

-## Preparing your Owncloud account
+## Preparing your Owncloud / Nextcloud account

-For the possibility to let the frame download images from your owncloud account, a subfolder named **"images"** should be added to the root directory of your owncloud.
-All files added to this folder will be downloaded by the frame and automatically deleted from the owncloud account, unless you deactivate the deletion in the config file.
+For the possibility to let the frame download images from your owncloud or nextcloud account, a subfolder named **"images"** should be added to the root directory of your owncloud / nextcloud.
+All files added to this folder will be downloaded by the frame and automatically deleted from the source, unless you deactivate the deletion in the config file.

 ## Creating the automatic run of the script